-In line to Government direction to decrease the no. of telcos, NTA had already sought a Merger policy for the telcos.
+Inline with Government direction to decrease the no. of telcos, NTA had already sought a Merger policy for the telcos.
 As known, the regulator NTA has revoked their earlier plan to allow Telcos inside Nepal to merge, using the Merger Policy.
-So, the Telcos Merger Policy has been pending from a long time.
+So, the Telcos Merger Policy has been pending for a long time.

 Merger policy of telcos was already in pipeline in NTA’s schedule for policies.
 Spectrum Policy also had raised the issue of Maximum frequency bandwidth for the telcos to come under Merger and Acquisition.
 As per THT, MoCIT and other stakeholders raised questions in the draft prepared by NTA.
 Due to which, NTA withdrew their decision to formulate the Merger and Acquisition Policy.

 “The leadership at MoCIT wanted to give an equal share to merging firms in the new company which is not possible.
 As we could not come to a common understanding of different provisions of the draft, we revoked the plan to allow mergers among telecom firms,” An official states the above line to THT on condition of anonymity.